This blog was updated on January 4, 2023.

 - Inventory of the event should be accounted for ahead of time, especially considering any “exclusive” items or anything not typically sold to ensure the proper tax applications and rules are applied throughout the transactions of the event.

-- Location of the event most often will be the rate in which you will use for the transactions.
-Be sure to include all appropriate lower jurisdictions too (i.e. county, city, PIF/PUF if applicable).
+- Location of the event most often will be the rate at which you will use for the transactions.
+Be sure to include all appropriate lower jurisdictions too (i.e., county, city, PIF/PUF if applicable).

 - System of record will be necessary for the event, also consider your consolidation requirements for filing as well so you can remit compliantly too.